Rothschild says looking at revising Bumi proposal

 The Bakries have said they want to unwind the firm but Rothschild wants new investors to inject cash, with all the key Indonesian investors being bought out.

-However, the Bumi board said on Wednesday that his propsal was "undeliverable", as Indonesian shareholders had rejected plans to buy their shares.
+However, the Bumi board said on Wednesday that his proposal was "undeliverable", as Indonesian shareholders had rejected plans to buy their shares.

 "Nat Rothschild Investments is working on a revised proposal which it intends to re-submit in order to reach a consensual solution in the interests of all shareholders," Rothschild said in an emailed statement on Friday.